doriandekoning/Contextproject-BeNine/README.md

 ### Java
 Java testing is performed using JUnit and is executed with Maven.
 To view a detailed report with PMD, Findbugs and Checkstyle reports, run `mvn site`.
 Results can be found at the `backend/target/site` folder in the index.html file.

+The documentation of the backend HTTP API can be found here: https://github.com/Kingdorian/Contextproject-BeNine/wiki/Backend-HTTP-API-Reference